 the exertion or threat of violence.
 This may occur in a state, a criminal gang, or a terror group, and also in a marriage or a household.

-the generic character of an association is primarily qualified by the political relation frame (because it has leadership) and secondarily founded by the frame of companionship (because it has members).
+the generic character of an association is primarily qualified by the political relation frame (because it has leadership) and secondarily founded in the frame of companionship (because it has members).
 For most associations the specific character is qualified

 by a different relation frame than the political one, for instance the character of the church by the frame of faith and the character of an enterprise by the economic frame.
 Only the character of the republic as the guardian of the public domain appears to

-be qualified both specifically and generically by the political relation frame (4.1).
+be qualified both specifically and generically by the political relation frame.

 The limited authority within an association is restricted by its

 generic and specific character, by the values and norms valid for the group.
-In the first place the authority is restricted to the association itself: no association ought to rule over another one.
+In the first place the authority is restricted to the association itself: in a free society, no association ought to rule over another one.

 In a modern, plural society, the state does not rule over the church or the church over the state.
 Enterprises should be able to display themselves freely.
 Freedom of associating and assembling should be acknowledged.
 Second, in each association the authority

 ought to be limited by agreements and rules, by division of authority and members’ participation.
 Third, the bearers of authority ought to account for their acts.
 Fourth, it should be clear how bearers of authority are nominated, how long their term